cloudControl/documentation/Guides/PHP/CakePHP 2.2.1.md

         master
         * testing

-I am using the application name ``cloudcontrolledcakephp`` in this example.
-You will of course have to use some different name.
-Now, we need to make our first deployment of both branches to the cloudControl platform.
-To do this we checkout the master branch, create the application in our cloudControl account and push and deploy both deployments.
+Choose a unique name to replace the `APP_NAME` placeholder for your application and create it on the exoscale platform.
+Now, we need to make our first deployment of both branches to the exoscale platform.
+To do this we checkout the master branch, create the application in our exoscale account and push and deploy both deployments.
 By running the following commands, this will all be done:

     // switch to the master branch
     git checkout master

     // create the application
-    cctrlapp cloudcontrolledcakephp create php
+    exoapp APP_NAME create php

     // deploy the default branch
-    cctrlapp cloudcontrolledcakephp/default push
+    exoapp APP_NAME/default push
-    cctrlapp cloudcontrolledcakephp/default deploy
+    exoapp APP_NAME/default deploy

     // deploy the testing branch
-    cctrlapp cloudcontrolledcakephp/testing push
+    exoapp APP_NAME/testing push
-    cctrlapp cloudcontrolledcakephp/testing deploy
+    exoapp APP_NAME/testing deploy

 ##4.
 Initialise the Required Add-ons